 THE FOOD SECURITY BILL

-The ruling coalition at the Center passed the Food Security Bill recently in order to gather votes in 2014 general elections.
+The ruling coalition at the Center passed the Food Security Bill weeks before the coming parliament elections in order to gather votes in 2014 general elections.
 It is simply a matter of Center imposing its arbitrary rules on the states who are the actual implementers.
 But for the immature thinking, the Center should have only encouraged the states to make their own rules based on local realities.
 It also failed to appreciate that the country might be heading towards water scarcity.
 Water shortage scenario might also develop from another angle.
 Chinese water resources in its industrialized northern region are fast becoming polluted and there appear to be plans to divert waters from the Tibetan region.
 The mighty Brahmaputra seems to be on target of Chinese plans.
 If and when the Chinese go ahead with such projects, both India and Bangladesh have reasons to worry.
 The north-eastern Indian states as well as Bangladesh are heavily dependent on the Brahmaputra waters.
-Melting Himalayan glaciers, due to global warming, are cause of serious concern for the water security of Himalayan rivers that nourish northern plains.
+Melting Himalayan glaciers, due to global warming, are cause of serious concern for the water security of Himalayan rivers that nourish northern and north eastern plains.

 SARVA SHIKSHA ABHIYAN AND THE RTE ACT, 2009